A COMPREHENSIVE GUIDE TO AUTO INSURANCE IN 2026

 Personal Injury Protection (PIP)

-Personal Injury Protection (PIP) is insurance coverage that pays for medical expenses, lost wages, and other related costs if you or your passengers are injured in an accident, regardless of who is at fault.
+Personal Injury Protection (PIP) is designed to cover medical expenses and other related costs for you and your passengers if you're injured in an accident, regardless of fault.
+PIP can also cover lost wages and essential services.

 Medical Payments Coverage